-Whereas the concept of affordability relates to the capacity of a country as a whole to finance additional social protection benefits, that of fiscal space indicates whether the government can afford financing these benefits from its own budget.
+Whereas the concept of affordability relates to the capacity of a country as a whole to finance additional social protection benefits, that of fiscal space indicates whether a government can afford financing these benefits from its own budget.
 Adding new social protection benefits will inevitably result in deteriorating the fiscal balance.
-Thus, ways to reduce the deficit need to be devised by increasing government's resources or cutting "unnecessary" expenditures and reallocating the available resources to social protection.
-In any case, the government needs to understand that social protection shall not be considered as a cost but as an investment in human capital.
+Thus, ways to reduce the deficit need to be devised by increasing a government's resources or cutting "unnecessary" expenditures and reallocating the available resources to social protection.
+In any case, governments need to understand that social protection should not be considered as a cost, but rather as an investment that generates positive spillovers in the economy.